Financial Status Report Sample Clauses

 AutoNDA by SimpleDocs

 Financial Status Report.
 Grievance: A Consumer’s expression of dissatisfaction about service issues, other than an Adverse Benefit Determination.
-Possible subjects for grievances include, but are not limited to, quality of care or services provided, aspects of interpersonal relationships between a service provider and the consumer, failure to respect the Consumer’s rights regardless of whether remedial action is requested, or a Consumer’s dispute regarding an extension of time proposed by the PIHP to make a service authorized decision.
+Possible subjects for grievances include, but are not limited to, quality of care or services provided, aspects of interpersonal relationships between a service provider and the consumer, failure to respect the Consumer’s rights regardless of whether remedial action is requested, or an Consumer’s dispute regarding an extension of time proposed by the PIHP to make a service authorized decision.
 42 CFR 438.400.

 Financial Status Report.
-This Report is due within 10 calendar days of the end of each quarter until the Project has been closed out with the State.
+This report is due within 10 calendar days of the end of each quarter until the Project has been closed out with the State.

 Financial Status Report.
 The FSR is composed of the required documentation and the following forms, as provided by UT. - Financial Status Report (Exhibit D-2); - Supplemental FSR forms for those budget categories with expenses; and - Release of Claims (only with final reimbursement request)(Exhibit C-4).